Mercedes-Benz 300 SEL 6.3

-The Mercedes-Benz 300 SEL 6.3 is a full-sized luxury performance car built by Mercedes-Benz from 1968 to 1972.
+The Mercedes-Benz 300 SEL 6.3 is a full-sized luxury performance car built by Mercedes-Benz from 1967 to 1972.
 It featured the company's powerful 6.3-litre M100 V8 from the flagship 600 (W100) limousine installed in the normally six-cylinder powered (but still premium) Mercedes-Benz 300 SEL (W109).
 The result was a nearly 2-ton sports sedan with muscle car performance.
 At the time of its release it was one of the world's fastest four-door cars.

 A total of 6,526 300 SEL 6.3s were produced, and though quite costly to maintain are very collectible today.

 Concept

-The car started out as a private venture in 1966 by company engineer Erich Waxenberger.
+The car started out as a private venture in 1966 by company engineer Erich Waxenberger in response to a journalist of German automotive magazine Auto, Motor und Sport, who had described Mercedes-Benz cars as great, but not very exciting, describing them as "granny cars".
 His principle was simple: take the powerful 6.3 litre Mercedes-Benz M100 V8 from the massive 600 saloon and limousine, and fit it into the engine bay of the top-end 6-cylinder 300 SEL W109 model.
 The result was an impressive level of performance for the era and for the style of automobile.
+He then invited many company directors, including his direct boss Rudolf Uhlenhaut, to take a test drive in the otherwise unassuming-looking car.
+Uhlenhaut was positively impressed, and gave the project his approval.

 The company turned the prototype into a production model, introduced at the Geneva Motor Show in March 1968.
 This not only enhanced Mercedes-Benz's reputation for performance vehicles, languishing since the demise of the iconic Gullwing and Mercedes-Benz 300 SL roadsters of the 1950s, but made better use of the M100 engine production facilities.
 By the end of line's production the 6,500 built for the 300 SEL 6.3 far outnumbered the 2,700 turned out for the 600.

 The 6.3 was known for its ability to cruise at over 200 km/h with five occupants in complete comfort.
 Later, the company also fitted new, smaller V8 engines into the W109 series.
 The 300 SEL 4.5 was only available in the United States, while the 280 SE 3.5 Coupé could also be ordered in Europe.

 In 1975, the Mercedes-Benz 450 SEL 6.9 was introduced as a 300 SEL 6.3 successor with a larger displacement engine for more power and various modifications to the equipment.